PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Experiments

-\paragraph{Single-dataset training.} On \textbf{Nr3D}, our model achieves the best scores across all splits, significantly outperforming prior art ViewSRD by +4.7\%.
-On \textbf{Sr3D}, our method ranks at or near the top, yielding Overall 79.1, while VGMamba attains the highest result (Overall 81.3).
-Notably, our model's superior performance on \textbf{Nr3D}, which consists of human-generated referring expressions, highlights its robustness and stronger capability in handling diverse, natural language distributions compared to template-based datasets like Sr3D.
+On \textbf{Nr3D}~\cite{achlioptas2020referit3d}, our model achieves the best scores across all splits under single-dataset training, significantly outperforming prior art ViewSRD by +4.7\%.
+Joint training (S+R) further improves Nr3D to new bests.
+On \textbf{Sr3D}~\cite{achlioptas2020referit3d}, our method yields Overall 79.1 (single) and 79.9 (S+R), ranking at or near the top across most splits.
+Notably, our model's stronger gains on Nr3D, which consists of human-generated referring expressions, highlight its robustness in handling diverse, natural language distributions compared to template-based datasets like Sr3D.

-\paragraph{Mixed-dataset training (S+R).} Training jointly on ScanRefer and ReferIt3D further improves \textbf{Nr3D} to new bests.
-On \textbf{Sr3D}, our model remains strongly competitive (Overall 79.9) and is close to the best-reported results (e.g., UniVLG 81.7), ranking mostly second across splits.
-Notably, these strong results are achieved by training solely on the standard ScanRefer and ReferIt3D datasets, without leveraging additional large-scale datasets or specialized data curation.